Thalidomide survivors can only go so far.

 (And by the way, I’ve seen them all: the shoulder pat.
 The person who extends their left hand because they think that’ll be easier for me.
 The hug instead of a handshake, even when it’s completely out of place.
 And then, the jovial fist bump too.
-In a business setting.
-I kid you not.)
+Even before it became a thing during COVID.)

 The lack of the handshaking ability, plus the fact that I ride around on a scooter, are a glass ceiling.
 There is only so far I will ever go in business.
 I have never seen a Thalidomider in the position as CEO of a Fortune 500 company.
 Have you?
 If you can’t easily and effortlessly execute the handshake, and you’re riding around on a scooter, you might as well get comfortable where you are.
 Because that’s where you’ll stay.

 But there’s another glass ceiling we are likely to contend with, especially if we need aide service or personal care assistance, and that is we simply can’t earn over a certain threshold; we can’t earn too much.